 Fresh Mexican Food in Urbana

-Careful not to over indulge on the fresh tortilla chips and addicting sauces at Huaraches Moroleon while you wait for your main dish to arrive.
+Careful not to over indulge on the fresh tortilla chips and delicious sauces at Huaraches Moroleon while you wait for your main dish to arrive.
 Their signature huarache, a large homemade corn tortilla filled with your meat of choice topped with a grilled pineapple and a side of pico de gallo and sour cream is delicious.

 Cupping at Colombia Street Roastery

 Find your perfect cup of joe Colombia Street Roastery.
 Sample a section of their coffees before you buy and if you happen to be in town on a Saturday, check to see if cupping is offered that day.
 Joe’s favorite is the Mexico and my favorite is the barrel aged coffees.

 Cool Down with a Fudgsicle